 “Don’t worry.
 Be happy!

 That is easier said than done by far, especially looking at our economy.
 2018 was not a kind year for those watching the U.S. economy and the stock market.
-Since then, the market has been highly volatile, but significantly up overall.
+In 2019, 2020 and even 2021 the market has been down due to the pandemic but then came roaring back, and was significantly up overall right near the end of 2021.
+Then came late 2021 with supply chain difficulties and in 2022 Russia invaded Ukraine.
+That certainly played a part in both a dip in the markets and a rise in inflation.

 And it isn’t just the visible economy that can cause financial worries.
 In 2018, personal and household debt reached an all-time high, having risen in early 2018 to over $13,000,000,000, that is $13 trillion.
 It has continued to rise rapidly and by the first quarter 2020 was over $14.3 trillion.
 Then came the pandemic and debt rose at a phenomenal pace.
 Now, as we approach the post-pandemic years, those pre-pandemic debt burdens look light.
-We are double that is early 2021 at $27.9 trillion in April, 2021.
+We doubled that that $13 trillion in early 2021 at $27.9 trillion in April, 2021 and in January, 2022 we passed $30 trillion.
+It is disgusting to watch the numbers climb on USDebtClock.org as the millions pile on before your very eyes.
+Check it out for a reasonably accurate tally of national debt – as well as personal debt ($23.29 trillion), credit card debt ($1.13 trillion), and a lot more.